PlayForm/Build/README.md

 # 🌀 [Build] —

-Build all your TypeScript files into JavaScript.
+Builds all your TypeScript files into JavaScript.

 ## Installation